frjo/hugo-theme-zen/README.md

 Includes tracking code for Matomo or Google in a way that supports Content security policy headers.
 Read more in my blog post [Content security policy headers when using Matomo or Google analytics](https://xdeb.org/post/2020/01/14/content-security-policy-headers-when-using-matomo-or-google-analytics/).

-## Choose between using jQuery or Umbrella JS
+## Choose between using AlpineJS, jQuery or Umbrella JS

-[Umbrella JS](https://umbrellajs.com/) (a tiny jQuery replacement) is always added and it's used for all theme JavaScript.
-To add jQuery, set the related parameter to true in the configuration file or in the front matter of specific pages.
-No problem having both libraries loaded on the same page.
+To add AlpineJS, jQuery or Umbrella JS, set the related parameter to true in the configuration file or in the front matter of specific pages.
+No problem having them loaded on the same page.

 This is the way I construct my JavaScript files.